Born for Hell: Plot

 Cain brings Amy downstairs after leaving the six others bound in an upstairs bedroom.
 When he attempts to rape Amy, she fights back, leading him to strangle her to death with a belt.
-He then takes Jenny and Christine downstairs, strips them nude and attempts to force Jenny to perform oral sex on Christine.
+He then takes Jenny and Christine downstairs, strips them nude, and attempts to force Jenny to perform oral sex on Christine.
 When she refuses, Cain beats her with a belt.
+He then forces Jenny to violently stab Christine to death, before strangling and killing the blood-covered Jenny.

 Shortly after, Pam arrives at the house with her coworker Jill, only to find the lights disabled.
-In the darkness, Cain ambushes the women, stabbing Jill to death first before killing Pam.
+In the darkness, Cain ambushes the women, stabbing Jill to death first before knifing and killing Pam.
 After turning the electricity back on, Cain returns upstairs and finds Eileen and Leila missing.
-He soon locates Eileen, who has hid in a closet, and stabs her to death.
+He soon locates Eileen, who has hidden in a closet, and stabs her to death.
 Leila, who has hidden under a bed, watches as Cain proceeds to murder Bridget.
 Catherine, now in a dissociative state, begins to laugh.
 Cain brings her downstairs, showing her the corpses of her friends before seating her at the kitchen table, feeding her a piece of Eileen's birthday cake.
-In her dissociated state, Catherine proceeds to take Cain's switchblade, and stabs herself in the chest, committing suicide.
+In her dissociated state, Catherine proceeds to take Cain's switchblade and stabs herself in the chest, committing suicide.
 Cain returns upstairs, collapsing on the bed under which Leila is hiding, and falls asleep.

-At dawn, Cain awakens, and leaves the house.
-Later that morning, he watches from a nearby pub as paramedics remove the bodies of the women from their house, and listens to locals discuss the murders.
+At dawn, Cain awakens and leaves the house.
+Later that morning, he watches from a nearby pub as paramedics remove the bodies of the women from their house and listens to locals discuss the murders.
 News broadcasts publicize the killer's distinctive tattoo, which Leila has described to authorities.
 Later, in a public bathroom, Cain attempts suicide by slashing one of his wrists.
-However, he is discovered by a civilian, and taken to a local hospital where a surgeon tends to his wound.
+However, he is discovered by a civilian and taken to a local hospital, where a surgeon tends to his wound.
 Cain regains consciousness as the surgeon cleans his blood-covered arm, revealing the "born for hell" tattoo.
-The surgeon looks at him, and says, "So it was you."
+The surgeon looks at him and says, "So it was you."
+Cain replies, "5000 pounds.
+It's a lot of money for a man who wants to die."

+The film ends with black-and-white photos of the nine nurses.